stealth/crash/README.md

 details, you should use reasonable values for *Country Name*, *City* etc. when asked for it during the `make keys` process.
 For instance it would make no sense to setup a pro-regime web-site to hide behind and enter anti-regime values for the X509 specific naming.

+Inside the `contrib` folder you will find a nginx config file that you can integrate into your setup along with comments how you would create a connect from outside to your nginx server in order to have a *crash* session based on a SNI that you chose.

 File up/download